sitWolf/mpc-mock-up/README.md

 $ python manage.py runserver
 ```

+## Deployment

+It is possible to deploy to Heroku or to your own server.

-## Environment variables
+## Deployment Environment variables

-These are common between environments.
+The variables are common between environments.
 The `ENVIRONMENT` variable loads the correct settings, possible values are: `DEVELOPMENT`, `STAGING`, `PRODUCTION`.

 ```
 ENVIRONMENT='DEVELOPMENT'